hoeggsoftware/dataweave1katas/README.md

 ## Exercise 12

-Given src/test/resources/input/potential_anograms.json produce json that contains:
+Given src/test/resources/input/potential_palindromes.json produce json that contains:
+Note: do not consider white space, case, or non alphanumeric characters when determining if something is a palindrome or not.
 * allPalindromes - true or false, identifies if all items in the list are palindromes (same forward or backwards)
 * palindromes - comma seperated string of all palindromes
 * containsNumericPalindromes - true or false, identifies if at least one list entry is a palindrome and is also contains only numerical values